WABI SABI DESIGN PRINCIPLES

 - Materials – embracing the way that stones, woods, metals and leathers age, rust, stain and wear.

-- Palette – emulating nature’s palette of greens, greys, browns, whites and creams.
+- Palette – emulating nature’s palette of blues, greens, greys, browns, whites and creams.

 - Uniqueness – Avoiding mass-produced objects.
 Embracing handmade pieces for their simplicity and authenticity.